James Taylor (tea planter): Death and after

-On Tuesday 3 May 1892, a day after his death, Taylor was taken from the Loolecondera estate where he lived and worked for burial at the Mahaiyawa cemetery near Kandy.
+On Tuesday, 3 May 1892, a day after his death, Taylor's body was taken from the Loolecondera estate for burial at the Mahaiyawa cemetery near Kandy.
 Two gangs of 12 estate workers reputedly carried Taylor’s body to his final resting place in appreciation of his noble efforts to establish Tea industry in Ceylon.
 They alternated every four miles during the 18 mile journey.
 Among neighbours and friends who attended the ceremony were C.E.
 Bonner, W.J.
 Scott, Stopford Sackville, Alexander Philip, and several others who had subscribed to Taylor’s silver tea service.
 Revd Watt read the funeral service.

-In 1893 one year after his death, one million packets of Ceylon tea of the first shipment to London were sold at the Chicago World's Fair.
+In 1893, one year after his death, one million packets of Ceylon tea of the first shipment to London were sold at the Chicago World's Fair.

-The majority of the tea estates (more than 80 percent) were owned by British Companies from the time of James Taylor who began the industry in 1867 until 1971 when the government of Sri Lanka introduced a Land Reform Act which granted the ownership of tea estates to the government (nationalisation of the tea industry).
+The majority of the tea estates (more than 80 percent) were owned by British companies from the time of James Taylor who began the industry in 1867 until 1971 when the government of Sri Lanka introduced a Land Reform Act which granted the ownership of tea estates to the government (nationalisation of the tea industry).